TeleMidia/nclcomposer/README.md

 # NCL Composer
-[NCL Composer](http://composer.telemidia.puc-rio.br) is a multiplataform and flexible authoring tool for creating Interactive multimedia applications for Digital TV based on NCL ([Nested Context Language](http://www.ncl.org.br)).
+[NCL Composer](http://composer.telemidia.puc-rio.br) is a multiplataform and flexible authoring tool for creating interactive multimedia applications for Digital TV based on NCL ([Nested Context Language](http://www.ncl.org.br)).
 It provides a minimal core and different views (implemented as plug-ins) supporting textual and graphical abstractions.

 ## Main features
-  * Advanced textual editing supporting code coloring, autocomplete, error marking, etc.
+  * Advanced textual editing, such as code coloring, autocomplete, and error marking
   * Validation of NCL documents
-  * Graphical layout definition
+  * WYSISWG definition of the application layout
-  * Structural view of NCL documents
+  * Structure viewing/edition the NCL documents
   * Integration with different players (e.g. [Ginga-NCL Reference Implementation](http://www.ginga.org.br))
+  * Multi-platform (Linux, Windows, and MacOS X officially supported)
   * Easily extensible through plug-ins
-  * Multi-platform (Linux, Windows, and MacOS X officially supported)

 ## Source code organization
 NCL Composer source code is divided into three main parts:
-  * __src/core__: a minimal core that allows the loading and communication between plug-ins.
+  * __src/core__: a minimal core that supports loading and communication between plug-ins.
-  * __src/gui__: the GUI engine, which is responsible for grouping the different views in the same user interface.
+  * __src/gui__: the GUI engine, responsible for grouping the different plugins in the same user interface.
   * __src/plugins__: the official plug-ins supported by NCL Composer.

 ## Contribute!